-- 4. What controls the resilience, response and recovery of Earth's Critical Zone and its services to perturbations such as climate and land use changes, and how can this be quantified through observations and predicted through mathematical modelling? - 5.
-How can sensing and monitoring technology, e/cyberinfrastructure and modelling methods be integrated to enable the simulation of essential terrestrial variables and forecasting for water supplies, food production, biodiversity and other major benefits for humankind? - 6.
-How can theory, data and mathematical models from reactive transport, biogeochemistry, ecology, economics, law, management science and other disciplines be integrated to simulate, value, and manage Critical Zone goods and services?
+- 4. What controls the resilience, response and recovery of the CZ and its integrated geophysicalgeochemical-ecological functions to perturbations such as climate and land use changes, and how can this be quantified by observations and predicted by mathematical modelling of the interconnected physical, chemical and biological processes and their interactions? - 5.
+How can sensing technology, e-infrastructure and modelling be integrated for simulation and forecasting of essential terrestrial variables for water supplies, food production, biodiversity and other major benefits? - 6.
+How can theory, data and mathematical models from the natural- and social- sciences, engineering, and technology, be integrated to simulate, value, and manage Critical Zone goods and services and their benefits to people?